Prompting a Powerful Shift in Mindset to Spark Small Business Startups

 When would-be entrepreneurs engage with the Missouri SBDC at UMKC, their level of preparedness to embark on a new venture runs the gamut.
 Even within the Spark stage, they may not be ready to write a business plan or delve into financial statements.

 Business and Program Development Consultant Rebecca Gubbels brought the Ice House model to the Missouri SBDC at UMKC to help aspiring entrepreneurs who have a business idea but aren’t sure where to start.
-Gubbels designed the nine-week Entrepreneurial Mindset Training to help people without prior business experience take their ideas from conceptualization to the early stages of implementation.
-However, more importantly, it helps them home in on the problem they’re trying to solve for their future customers and why they are uniquely suited to address it.
+Gubbels designed the nine-week Entrepreneurial Mindset Course to help people without prior business experience take their ideas from conceptualization to the early stages of implementation.
+However, more importantly, it helps them hone in on the problem they’re trying to solve for their future customers and why they are uniquely suited to address it.

 “The Entrepreneurial Mindset Training is aptly named because it really did challenge how I think about everything,” said Business Development Consultant Joel Barrett.
 A small business owner himself, Barrett has been facilitating the Entrepreneurial Mindset Training for four years, and he still uses the lessons from his initial Ice House training with the Entrepreneurial Learning Initiative.
 “It has changed my approach to problem-solving instead of solution building, which is so contrary to how most entrepreneurship is taught.”